 Dave has been a member of Usdaw for more than 30 years and held the positions of Shop Steward and Branch Secretary.

-Amy became a Rep and a Health and Safety Rep in 1999 and then Branch Secretary 10 years later.
-She has also held the position of Union Learning Rep and was Divisional Councillor for 9 years.
-In 2012 Amy was elected to represent the Southern Division on the Executive Council, where she served for 6 years before being elected President.
+Jane became an Usdaw rep in 2014 and then Branch Chair 2 years later.
+She has also held the position of Union Learning Rep within her store.
+In 2017 Jane was elected to represent the North West Region on the Executive Council, where she served for four years before being elected President.

 Jane is a retail key worker, who has worked for Tesco for 17 years and has been an Usdaw member since 2004.
 In her time as a rep, she has been a committed supporter of many of the Union’s key campaigns such as Freedom From Fear and Supporting Parents and Carers.